Carsten-Ke/sequence-fairies/docs/source/content/seqExtract.rst

     .. note::

-	If the sequence file is changed the index file will need to be deleted so that a new index file will be created.
+	If the sequence file is changed, the index file will need to be deleted so that a new index file will be created.
 It will not be done automatically.

 .. option:: -l <FILE>, --inputList <FILE>